apache/incubator-kie-optaplanner-quickstarts/.github/pull_request_template.md

 Please provide all relevant information as outlined below.
 Feel free to delete a section if that type of information is not available.

+Any changes to school-timetabling must be synced across its quarkus, kotlin-quarkus, and spring-boot variants, and also the external https://github.com/quarkusio/quarkus-quickstarts/tree/master/optaplanner-quickstart.
 -->

 ### JIRA